vcarnero/Learn_command_line_exercises/chapter_9/Readme.md

   Readme.md    blah.txt     ch9testtouch foo.txt      iamcool.txt

 # Explain what happens if you touch an existing file
- when you touch an existing file it updates the access date / modification dat of a file.
+ when you touch an existing file it updates the access date / modification date of a file.